What is a bladder tumour?

 Symptoms of bladder cancer are very similar to other disorders of the urinary tract such as cystitis, urinary crystals/stones and urinary tract infection.
 The veterinarian will perform a complete physical examination of your cat, which will include a rectal exam.

-- Ultrasound or x-ray to evaluate for tumours in the bladder, check regional lymph nodes and look for signs of metastases to the lungs.
+- Imaging studies: Ultrasound or x-ray to evaluate for tumours in the bladder, check regional lymph nodes and look for signs of metastases to the lungs.

-- Veterinary bladder tumour antigen test (V-BTA) – This is a test which checks the urine for the presence of antibodies for tumour antigens.
+- Veterinary bladder tumour antigen test (V-BTA): A screening test that checks the urine for antibodies for tumour antigens.

 - Laser therapy to remove or debulk (reduce the size of) the tumour.

-- The nonsteroidal anti-inflammatory drug piroxicam (Feldene) to shrink and/or inhibit the growth of bladder tumours.
+- The nonsteroidal anti-inflammatory drug piroxicam (Feldene) shrinks and/or inhibits the growth of bladder tumours.